 This checklist is not exhaustive, but it is a starting point for the Board of Directors to begin analyzing continuity planning now instead of asking “what if” in the future.
 Moreover, your Board of Directors may discover issues that have been overlooked for years and which may require the involvement of a community association attorney.
 Alternatively, the Board of Directors may want to modify the Rules and Regulations to address any concerns raised during the process.
 Performing an inventory now may be a worthwhile investment to avoid larger issues in the future.

 Joe Wloszek is a Member of Hirzel Law, PLC where he focuses his practice on condominium and homeowner’s association law, commercial litigation, commercial real estate, large contractual disputes, and related real estate matters.
 Mr. Wloszek has been a Super Lawyers Rising Star in Real Estate Law from 2013-2020, an award given to only 2.5% of the attorneys in Michigan each year.
 He was also named a Top Lawyer in commercial law by DBusiness Magazine in 2014, a Michigan Top Lawyer in real estate law by Michigan Top Lawyers in 2016 and the Pro Bono Volunteer Attorney of the Year in 2014 by Michigan Community Resources.
 He is a Certified Real Estate Continuing Education Instructor through the State of Michigan and the former Chair of the Oakland County Bar Association Real Estate Committee.
-He can be reached at (248) 478-1800 or [email protected].
+He can be reached at (248) 480-8758 or firstname.lastname@example.org.